 Secondly, whilst these applications allow you to view the 3D model, in a lightweight format, many of the features that exist in a 3D PDF are missing, for example product manufacturing information (PMI) required for production.

 Theorem Solutions offer templates with our 3D PDF products.
 The real power of what can be achieved is via these templates.
 For example, a work instruction 3D PDF can take a user step-by-step through the assembly/disassembly of a product a step at a time providing all of the guidance that they require.
 Other examples, all of which can be templated, are requests for quotations, technical data packages or engineering change requests.
 All of these contain full fidelity, IP protected models.
-These are not the only templates that Theorem can offer, for more information on the art of the possible click here.
+These are not the only templates that Theorem can offer, for more information on the art of the possible, please visit the 3D PDF section of our website.

 Adobe Reader is an application that is usually part of a standard build by the IT department (it can be found on 98% of computers, worldwide) so there is no need to ask for additional software, yet your down-stream users can still use 3D product information from your CAD system...